DarkGengar/100DaysOfMLCode/README.md

 **Today's Progress:** I have started coding the TD(0) learning algorithm continue coding MC methods.

-**Thoughts:** It is very difficult to code the algorithms but I never give up
+**Thoughts:** It is very difficult to code the algorithms but I will never give up